timreinhardt/stm32-controller/README.md

 - Written in C as a quick refresher
 - Structured to keep application logic separate from STM32/HAL code
-- Tests run on host (Mac) to keep iteration fast
+- Tests run on host

 ---